r3ynD/r3ynD/README.md

 - Blender 3D <a href="https://github.com/r3ynD/Blender-Phone-and-cabel">model of my phone</a>

+- C++ CLR application for <a href="https://github.com/r3ynD/CLR-NET-application">calculating the area and points</a> of a figure with the calculation of the percentage error

 In conclusion, I am a hardworking and motivated developer eager to learn new technologies and improve my skills continuously.